SamuelTulach/BetterTiming/README.md

 # BetterTiming
 This is a small project of mine aiming to improve CPU timing in KVM SVM implementation to bypass certain anti-VM checks.
-It registers VM-exit for RDTSC instruction plus edits MSR_IA32_TSC and then tries to offset it by the time spend in specified VM-exits.
+It saves vm-exit times and then uses them to offest TSC.

 ![screenshot](screenshot.png)
 *[Pafish](https://github.com/a0rtega/pafish) passing CPU timing checks*